 Tribulus Terrestris, unlike the notorious anabolic steroids, naturally raises testosterone levels by acting on your nervous system.
 The series of events leading to the production of testosterone comes in a natural fashion giving men the assurance that it is safe and legal to take.

 Athletic performance is a debatable matter because athletes constantly undergo rigorous training to better improve their performance.
 Singling out the use of Tribulus Terrestris as part of the reason behind their athletic excellence requires scientiﬁc and clinical research to ﬁrmly support its effectiveness.

 Effectiveness in Improving Athletic Performance

 Out of the many studies that concentrate on Tribulus Terrestris’ ability to enhance athletic performance, one particular study exceptionally stood out and has been used as a credible reference all over the globe.
-This study was completely by Milasius et al. In the study they took thirty two athletes within twenty to twenty two years old and segregated them into two different groups.
+This study was completed by Milasius et al. In the study they took thirty-two athletes within twenty to twenty-two years old and segregated them into two different groups.

 Twelve individuals were assigned to be under the control group with a mean weight of 167 pounds or 76kg.
 All twelve consumed normal diets.
 The experimental group, on the other hand, consisted of twenty athletes with a mean weight of 165 lbs/75kg.
 Those under the experimental group followed a normal diet but with an addition of 1875 mg of Tribulus per day.

-At the end of twenty days, Milasius et al found that the group that was given Triublus showed signiﬁcant increase in anaerobic alactic muscular power (6%), alactate glycolyte working capacity (6%) and V02 at anaerobic threshold (11%).
+At the end of twenty days, Milasius et al found that the group that was given Tribulus showed a signiﬁcant increase in anaerobic alactic muscular power (6%), alactate glycolyte working capacity (6%) and V02 at anaerobic threshold (11%).
 Serum testosterone also increased by 13%.